SATHYAGITH368/kg-info-retrieval-bot/README.md

 <pre> python client1.py </pre>

-7.  use it in the frontend run:npm run dev
+7.  use it in the frontend run:
+   <pre> npm run dev </pre>

-8. Run the Agent
+9. Run the Agent
 <pre> python main1.py </pre>